6 Most Popular Things to Do in Aswan

 Tickets: EGP100 for adults, EGP50 for child – for cameras extra – concessions for students

-One of the best-preserved Ptolemaic temples in the country, visiting the Philae Temples is one of the things to do in Aswan.
+One of the best-preserved Ptolemaic temples in the country, visiting the Philae Temples that located on the Agilkia Island is one of the things to do in Aswan.
 Built in around the end of 650 B.C, the temple is dedicated to Goddess Isis.
 Along with her, Osiris and Horus had their dedicated temples within the complex.
 In the evenings, tourists can watch the Light and Sound show.
 Tickets for the show are available online and costs around EGP190.
 Located on the Philae Island, vacationers need to hire a boat to reach the landmark.
 Roundabout boat trip can cost around EGP120.

 3. Visiting the Nubian Village